*Updated 17 March*

 How much do junior doctors get paid?

-- A junior doctor starting training in Foundation Year 1 can expect full-time basic pay of £29,384 in 22/23.
-On average, Foundation Year 1 Doctors have additional earnings worth around 31% of basic pay, covering payments for additional activity and unsocial hours payments, resulting in total earnings of around £38,000.
+• A junior doctor starting training in Foundation Year 1 received full-time basic pay of £29,384 in 22/23.
+On average, Foundation Year 1 Doctors have additional earnings worth around 31% of basic pay, covering payments for additional activity and unsocial hours payments, this is expected to result in average total earnings for a full-time doctor of around£38,000 in 22/23.

-- A junior doctor progressing into Foundation Year 2 can expect full-time basic pay of £34,012 in 22/23.
-On average, Foundation Year 2 Doctors have additional earnings worth around 35% of basic pay, covering payments for additional activity and unsocial hours payments, resulting in total earnings of around £46,000.
+• A junior doctor progressing into Foundation Year 2 received full-time basic pay of £34,012 in 22/23.
+On average, Foundation Year 2 Doctors have additional earnings worth around 35% of basic pay, covering payments for additional activity and unsocial hours payments, this is expected to result in average total earnings for a full-time doctor of around £46,000 in 22/23.

-- A junior doctor progressing into specialty training can expect a starting basic pay of £40,257 in 22/23.
-On average, doctors in specialty training have additional earnings worth around 36% of basic pay covering payments for additional activity and unsocial hours payments, resulting in total earnings of around £55,000.
+• A junior doctor progressing into specialty training can expect to have received a starting basic pay of £40,257 in 22/23.
+On average, doctors in specialty training have additional earnings worth around 36% of basic pay covering payments for additional activity and unsocial hours payments, this is expected to result in average total earnings for a full-time doctors of around £55,000 in 22/23.

 Is the BMA's claim that the majority of junior doctors are looking to leave the NHS accurate?